 While cervical mucus can be a fertility indicator, our algorithm doesn't take it into account when calculating your fertility.
 Your temperature is the main indicator for detecting ovulation.
 However, tracking cervical mucus in the app is an excellent way for you to learn more about your unique cycle.

 It may take 3 to 4 months of daily checks to see ovulation patterns.
-It's best to start learning how to track cervical mucus with the help of an expert, like a doctor, nurse, or a family planning counselor, because it can be hard to learn on your own and all our bodies are different.
+It's best to start learning how to track cervical mucus with the help of an expert, like a doctor, nurse, or a family planning counselor, because it can be hard to learn on your own as all our bodies are different.

 Adding your Cervical Mucus into the app